 The decline in birthrate, in other words, has occurred across the urban/rural divide.
 Demographers attribute this to cultural factors.
 The idea of “an appealing, affluent, highflying world, whose distinguishing features include the small family” has been widely portrayed on popular soap operas, while Brazilian women in the real world have made strong strides into high-status, well-paid, but time-intensive occupations.
 They mention, in particular, Brazil’s widely-admired first female president, Dilma Rousseff, who has one child.

-Ultimately, then, the dramatic drop in the birthrate is due to a combination of both economic and cultural change.Lisa Wade is a professor of sociology at Occidental College.
+Ultimately, then, the dramatic drop in the birthrate is due to a combination of both economic and cultural change.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.